-Day 4: Today we will ski in the morning at a low-key spot near Niseko and then drive to central Hokkaido in the afternoon Furano-Dake where we will base for the reminding three days of our tour.
+Day 4: Today we will ski in the morning at a low-key spot near Niseko and then drive to Furano (central Hokkaido) in the afternoon, where we will base for the reminding three days of our tour.
 This area is known as the Hokkaido Powder belt and has a much more remote feel than the areas we have visited earlier.
 The mountain summits are a bit higher and have a more wind-blown quality.
-Skiing will be a mixture of summit climbs and tree skiing, depending on the current weather conditions.
+Skiing will be a mixture of summit climbs and tree skiing, depending on the current weather & conditions.

 Day 5: Today we will make a short drive from our guest house and ski tour on the flanks of Furano-Dake.
 The skiing consists of several climbs up elegant ribs followed by great powder skiing in the chutes and glades on either side of the ribs.
 In good weather we can poke up high and in more typical weather we can ski the trees down low.